ILXL-guides/object-parameters-and-return-values/README.md

 # Passing objects as parameters
 Objects can be passed as parameters much like how we pass primitive data types.
-The difference is that because an object is passed, the function also has access to its public data members and methods.
+The difference is that because an object is passed, the function also has access to its public data members and member functions.

 ```cpp
 class Point {